SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

 - **Added an HTML summary for Map and MapSequence** -<https://github.com/sunpy/sunpy/pull/3951>
 * **Add contour map method** - <https://github.com/sunpy/sunpy/pull/3909>
-  * Suggestions for meaninful tests?
+  * Suggestions for meaningful tests?
 * **Map now raises the file that failed to load if it errors on reading** - <https://github.com/sunpy/sunpy/pull/3727>
   * David S. suggests opening a new PR/branch, as devs are now just force pushing to the original contributor's branch...
   * Nabil suggests its ok.